Yoko and His Friends

-Yoko and His Friends (Spanish - Yoko y sus amigos, Basque - Yoko eta lagunak, Russian - Йоко и друзья) is a 2015 Spanish-Basque-Russian animated children's film based on the TV series Yoko.
+Yoko and His Friends (Spanish: Yoko y sus amigos, Basque: Yoko eta lagunak, Russian: Йоко и друзья) is a 2015 animated children's film based on the TV series Yoko.
 The film is directed by Juanjo Elordi, Rishat Gilmetdinov and Iñigo Berasategui with a script of Edorta Barruetabeña.
 Animation studios Yokoren Kluba, Spain's Somuga and Dibulitoon Studio and Russia's Wizart Animation produced the film.
 Distributed by Barton Films in Spain, the film was intended as a children's movie for the ages 4–8 years.
-The original was dubbed in Basque and it premiered on 13 September 2015 in 52 theaters.
+The original was dubbed in Basque and it premiered on 13 November 2015 in 52 theaters.